What Is FRAMEGATE — And How Does LIZ Turn Political Discourse Into Evidence-Based Intelligence?

 3. Gethin, R. (1998).
 The Foundations of Buddhism.
 Oxford University Press.

 IX.
-AI & Machine Learning
+AI and Machine Learning

 1. Mohri, M., Rostamizadeh, A., & Talwalkar, A. (2018).
 Foundations of Machine Learning.
 MIT Press.